SheyiB/Go-Notes/readme.md

 - Learnt about map.
 Which is more like the dictionary in Python.
 It's simply a key, value pair, and you can define the type like this `map[string]string` which simply means the key is a string and the value is a string
 - I also learnt about a for loop, updating a map and creating a slice of values.

+### Day 7 (April 7, 2024)

+- Today I learnt about Writing tests in go
+- Testing in go can be done using the go `testing module`
+- In the test I did, I tested one of the perviously created function to ensure it returned a value.
+- Test files end with`_test.go` and test functions always start with a Capital letter
+- Test functions take in the pointer to the test package like this `(t *testing.T)`
+- In writing the test, the function to be tested is called and the output is checked to ensure it is what is required.
+One variable used was the `want`.
+- Tests that fail are logged using the `t.Fatalf()`
+- I also leant about `Logical OR operators` used like this `||`

 ## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up: